Difluorocarbene: Bonding in difluorocarbene

 The reasoning for the difference between the two carbenes is outlined in the two figures on the left.
 Figure 1 depicts the electron distribution in a singlet carbene, figure 2 shows the orbitals available to π-electrons.
 The molecular orbitals are built from an empty p-orbital on the central carbon atom and two orbitals on the fluorine atoms.
 Four electrons, the carbon orbital is empty, the fluorine orbitals both carry two electrons, need to find a place, thus filling the lower two of the MO-set.
 The non-bonding electrons of the carbene now need to be placed either double in the rather low energy sp2 orbital on carbon or in the highest anti-bonding level of the MO-system.
 Clearly in CF2 the singlet is the most favorable state.

 In ordinary carbene, no π-MO-system is present, so the two non-bonding electrons can be placed in the two non-bonding orbitals on the carbon atom.
 Here avoiding the double negative charge in one orbital leads to a triplet carbene.

 Preparation

-Thermolysis of sodium chlorodifluoroacetate was established as the first method of the preparation of difluorocarbene.
+Thermolysis of sodium chlorodifluoroacetate was the first route to difluorocarbene.
 The generation of difluorocarbene involves loss of carbon dioxide and chloride.